danieroux/flashcards-obsidian/docs/test-vault/Inline.md

 ## Must work ✔️

-This is a valid::Inline card
+Example 1 is a valid::Inline card

-This is a valid :: inline card
+Example 2 is a valid :: inline card

-This is a valid:: inline card
+Example 3 is a valid:: inline card

-This is a valid ::inline card
+Example 4 is a valid ::inline card

-This is a valid:::inline reversed card
+Example 5 is a valid:::inline reversed card

 ## Must NOT work ❌